Rick Owens' Retrospective Is A Paean to the Designer's California Roots @ Palais Galliera in Paris

 Courtesy of Jason Nocito

-What began two decades ago in a Queens apartment by a teenage Telfar Clemens has evolved into the largest Black-owned fashion brand in the world, and likely the longest-running genderless brand in history.
+What began twenty years ago in a Queens apartment by a teenage Telfar Clemens has evolved into the largest Black-owned fashion brand in the world, and likely the longest-running genderless brand in history.
 The brand has charted its own path entirely, remaining 100% independent, without investors and little entanglement with the fashion industry.
 Yet, with its captivating DNA, Telfar managed to build a loyal following of over three million customers along the way.

 Telfar has long stood out as a brand that simply gets it right.
 It’s visionary, equitable, and deeply in tune with its audience.
 From the beginning, it gained a loyal community drawn to its commitment to cultural storytelling, accessible pricing, and customer-first values.
 This integrity helped elevate the iconic “T” bag into one of the most sought-after accessories of the past decade, carried by A-listers and aspirational shoppers alike.